Preventing School Threats

 Apple Airdrop Threat Prevention

-One of the newer threats is sending Apple Airdrop messages with threatening messages in them.
+A few years ago, a wave of school threats began using Apple AirDrop to send anonymous threatening messages.
 The typical event is a student sends a picture of a gun while they are in the lunchroom to everyone saying, “I am going to shoot up the school at x time today.

 Unfortunately, even Apple does not have a way to track who sent an airdrop message.
-The students found out the messages are not traceable, and it is becoming a bigger issue by the month.
+Students discovered the messages were not traceable, and for a time AirDrop threats were a fast-growing problem.
 Now airlines are having a problem with people sending Airdrop threats on planes.
 The airlines have started to chat with us about solving this.

 911 Centers - Threat Prevention Program